kevanaster/TravelsWithKevan-site/about.md

 Hello,
 we are Kaitlyn and (Eu)Gene, and we live in our self-converted Promaster campervan.

-**Kaitlyn**
+## Kaitlyn

 This is where kaitlyn gets to tell us about herself.

-**Eugene**
+## Eugene

 I'm Eugene, but everyone calls me "Gene".
 I have grown up traveling around the world and I've always loved to seek adventures.
 Shortly after graduating high school I joined the Army where I learned the skills required to work in IT.
 After leaving the Army, I pursued a career in Network Engineering, which lead to an opportunity in Seattle Washington, which is where we now call "home".
 I chose to take on the challenge of self-building a campervan.
 It was never the easy path since I had zero skills in any field that would benefit our build process, but I often say I am a graduate of YouTube University.
 Now I am a full time traveler, exploring the United States, Canada, and Mexico.

-**Kevan**
+## Kevan

 Our van Kevan is a self-converted campervan.
-The name Kevan came from our names, the "K" from Kaitlyn, the "E" from Eugene, and the "van" from Promaster cargo van.
+The name Kevan came from our names, the "K" from Kaitlyn, the "E" from Eugene, and the "van" because, well, you get it.

-It is a 2018 Promaster 3500 Extended.
+Kevan is a 2018 Promaster 3500 Extended.
 When we bought Kevan, he had 900 miles on the odometer, and was an empty cargo van.
-Now Kevan is a full-fledged RV complete with a fixed bed, kitchen with running water and a propane range, a bathroom complete with a shower and toilet, and even a dining area.
+Now Kevan is a full-fledged RV complete with a fixed bed, kitchen with running water and a propane range, a bathroom complete with a shower and toilet, and even a dining area/desk space.

-We have 400ah of Lithium, 500 Watts of solar, a 2000 Watt inverter/charger, and a 60amp battery-to-battery charger.

 We like to say we have all the unicorns of "#vanlife", toilet, shower, heater, and even 12v air conditioning that we could technically run for short periods (1-2 hours) solely on solar.